TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/raspberry-pi/_index.md

 ---
-title: "Bulding a gateway with Raspberry Pi and IC880A"
+title: "Building a gateway with Raspberry Pi and IC880A"
 description: ""
 weight: 1
+aliases: [/gateways/raspberry-pi]
 ---

 This guide can help you build your own LoRaWAN gateway using a Raspberry Pi and an iC880A LoRa concentrator board, and run {{% lbs %}} on it.